Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

     # mount /boot/efi

-## Step 7: Configure Swap
+## Step 7: (Optional) Configure Swap

-**CAUTION: Swap on ZFS pool may deadlock on systems with extremely high memory pressure, see** https://github.com/zfsonlinux/zfs/issues/7734
+**Caution**: On systems with extremely high memory pressure, using a zvol for swap can result in lockup, regardless of how much swap is still available.
+This issue is currently being investigated in: https://github.com/zfsonlinux/zfs/issues/7734

 7.1  Create a volume dataset (zvol) for use as a swap device: